 I feel as though since my last post I was expected to do a comeback and tear through the industry sneering and sniggering at “real journalists” for not understanding the true meaning of music.
-I am talking as if I have spent days in the dessert learning the craft like no one before has.
+I am talking as if I have spent days in the desert learning the craft like no one before has.
 I plan to return to reviewing music.
 I plan to watch bands and acts this year.
 I plan to rule the world.
 I plan to end hate.
 I plan to bring peace.
 I plan to be Britain’s saviour, I plan to change how young people feel about life.
 It’s funny to look and observe young English people.
 Depression is high in them, sadness runs their life from birth until death at the fine old age of 28 when you realise that we secretly live under a glass ceiling.

 Fuck the rich.
 Fuck the poor.
 Fuck your common beliefs.
 I have no excuse for the language but to me it makes me feel different.
 I think we are due a revolution and I’d happily lead it.